kamlesh-AI-ML/capstone/MODELCARD.md

 * **Data Privacy:** This framework processes purely numerical objective values; no PII (Personally Identifiable Information) or sensitive data is involved.
 * **Bias:** The model is "biased" only by its kernel choice and prior, which are explicitly stated.

----

-## 💬 Author’s Reflection
-The strength of this model lies in its **probabilistic humility**.
-Rather than forcing a single curve-fit, it maintains a distribution over possible functions.
-The transition from automated BO (Phase 1) to "Human-in-the-loop" refinement (Phase 3) was essential to navigate the sparsity of the 8D search space where pure GP models often struggle.